aperkes/website/content/english/blog/blog-post-3.md

 Anyway, reviewing ABS probably makes for boring blog post, but I'm extremely grateful to the organizers who managed to turn what could have been a big disappointment into a refreshing change of pace.

-Anyway, for my video, I thought about what element of my main thesis project would be really excited to animal behavior folks, and I settled on what was a pretty interesting question to me:
+Returning to my video, I thought about what element of my main thesis project would be really excited to animal behavior folks, and I settled on what was a pretty interesting question to me:

 # Why do birds mate when they do?